Humane Training of Dogs

 - Veterinarians typically see owners 1-3 times after acquisition of a puppy and at least once after adoption of an adult dog.
 They are therefore well placed to discuss behavioural health and make recommendations for prevention of problems or to address behaviour concerns.
 A behavioural history should be taken for every new puppy or dog, and as part of the annual health exam.
 Reputable educational material should be provided including referral to a trainer, behaviour program or Veterinary Behaviourist as appropriate.

-- The critical period for socialization of puppies occurs prior to 16-20 weeks of age (5).
+- The critical period for socialization of puppies occurs prior to three to four months of age (5).
 During this time, the puppy must be exposed in a positive manner to as many dogs, other animals, people and environments as possible to help avoid fearfulness as an adult.
 After this time period, learning continues but true socialization is not possible.
 Therefore, veterinarians must encourage new puppy owners to socialize puppies with other healthy, vaccinated, non-aggressive dogs prior to finishing their initial vaccine series.
 Dog parks should be discouraged for the purposes of socialization, as the risk of environmental contamination as well as exposure to dogs that do not meet the above criteria is high.
 Negative experiences during this time period can lead to fear in the adult dog.

 - Training methods that reward desired behaviour (i.e. positive reinforcement) are strongly recommended.
 The use of positive reinforcement improves a dog’s ability to learn (6).
 It is associated with fewer undesirable behaviours, such as attention seeking, aggression and fear (5-8).
 Examples of humane training methods include clicker training and the use of food, toys, play and praise as motivators.
 Humane methods for increased control on leash walks include head collars and front-clip harnesses.
 For remote training such as in fieldwork, whistles and hand signals visible at a distance are recommended.